elmerv/elmerv/README.md

 - 👋 Hi, I’m @elmerv
-- 👀 I’m interested in computer graphics.
-My dream is to work in the gaming industry and contribute to game engine work.
+- 👀 I’m interested in computer graphics and full-stack development.
-- 🌱 I’m currently learning OpenGL and GLSL.
 - 🕹 WebGL portfolio: https://people.ucsc.edu/~elfvasqu/CSE160/ (projects can be viewed by going to directory and clicking on the *.html file)
 - 📫 How to reach me: elfvasqu@ucsc.edu